Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 D["NextToken"] = next_token

-sortedD = sorted(D.items(), key=lambda x: x[0])
+sortedD = sorted(D.items(),key=lambda x: x[0])

-# Generate canonicalized request string
+# Generate standardized request strings

 canstring = ''

-for k, v in sortedD:
+for k,v in sortedD:

 canstring += '&' + percentEncode(k) + '=' + percentEncode(v)

-# Generate canonicalized request string
+# Generate standardized request strings

 stringToSign = 'GET&%2F&' + percentEncode(canstring[1:])